 - Inspect each ear carefully.
 The inside of the ears should be pink, perky and odor free, even if there is a buildup of wax or dirt.
 If there is any white, yellow or greenish discharge or puss, or there appears to be redness, black scabs, swelling or foul odor, consult your veterinarian immediately.
 For more information regarding the signs and symptoms of feline ear infections, visit Paw Prints & Purrs Inc..

-- Following the directions on the ear cleaning solution, placing one or two drops in each ear, working on one ear at a time.
+- Following the directions on the ear cleaning solution, place one or two drops in each ear, working on one ear at a time.

 - Rub the base of each ear to work the cleaning solution in.